jpayvazian/jpayvazian.github.io/index.md

 <br>
 The source code for these projects can also be found in my [github repositories](https://github.com/jpayvazian?tab=repositories).
 ### “Game of Life”
-For this Operating Systems project, I recreated a distributed version of John Conway’s Game of Life in C++ where multiple threads were implemented to carry out each generation of the game.
-Semaphores were also used as a synchronization mailbox system between threads to allow each thread to signal when the assigned board cells were finished computing.
+For this Operating Systems project, I recreated a distributed version of John Conway’s Game of Life in C++.
+Multiple threads were implemented to carry out each generation of the game in a divide-and-conquer fashion.
+Semaphores were also used as a synchronization mailbox system between threads to allow each thread to signal when their assigned cells were finished computing.

 ### “Verifying Munitions” Interactive Qualifying Project (IQP)
 This interdisciplinary project was with a team of 5 students and UK sponsors from the disarmament organization SCRAP.
 My primary role was revamping a Global Weapons Tracking website in WordPress and HTML/CSS, while adding mobile-friendly support.
 We also used Python to create an interactive map on large weapon stockpiles to advocate global transparency.